Head to Head: Students choose virtual or in-person learning

 Return to hybrid learning began on March with the return of some freshman and seniors.
 Sophomores and junior returned on March 9.
 Most students who chose hybrid learning came to school two days a week and were online the other days.

-Students choose to stay virtual amid hybrid learning
+Staying virtual amid hybrid learning

 While Fairfax County has already begun to implement hybrid in-person learning, most students remain virtual.
 Since the number of students allowed in the school building is limited, students who initially chose virtual school could not switch to in-person learning later in the year.